 When analyzing sentiment, the first example would optimally be scored as positive, with the second marked neutral.
-However, the vast majority of systems will not mark these examples correctly, as the word expressing positivity in the first sentence, “like”, is not expressing tone in the second.
+However, the vast majority of systems will mark these examples incorrectly, as the word expressing positivity in the first sentence, “like”, is not expressing tone in the second.

 The best way for a system to correctly interpret this complexity is to understand the context around the word’s usage.

 Again, most systems will mis-interpret this statement, seeing the word “bad”, or even the phrase “so bad”, and score the sentence as negative.
 Contextual understanding is critical for a system to be able to reach human-level accuracy.